superfaceai/one-sdk-js/README.md

 )
 ```

 Lastly, unwrap result value or possible error.
-Result is using [neverthrown](https://github.com/supermacro/neverthrow) approach so there is multiple ways to work with result.
+Result is using [neverthrown](https://github.com/supermacro/neverthrow) approach so there are multiple ways to work with result.
 You can just use `unwrap` under try-catch:

 ```typescript
 try {